 A remarkable spinto tenor

-Gaston Rivero worked with Regie and film directors Baz Luhrmann, Philipp Stölzl, Johannes Schaaf and Kirsten Harms.
+Gaston Rivero worked with Regie and film directors Baz Luhrmann, Philipp Stölzl, Johannes Schaaf.
 His career began in earnest when his early mentor the conductor Eugene Kohn recognized his talent, trained him privately and helped launch his career.
-Since then Gaston Rivero collaborated worldwide with renowned conductors such as Daniel Barenboim, Zubin Mehta, Ulf Schirmer, Daniel Oren and Anthony Bramall.
+Since then Gaston Rivero collaborated worldwide with renowned conductors such as Daniel Barenboim, Zubin Mehta, Ulf Schirmer, Daniel Oren and Gianandrea Noseda.

 In 2021 became a member of the voice teachers team of the Lotte Lehmann's Akademie in Perleberg, Brandenburg, Germany.
 The Academy each year transforms the German city into an international meeting point for Opera.This prestigious position allow Mr. Rivero to join a passionate community of mentors preparing emerging opera singers for professional work while sharing with them essential expertise, experience, support, and motivation for a lasting professional career in Opera.

 Upcoming engagements include the tittle role in Verdi's Otello and Calaf in Tudandot at Teatro Petruzzelli di Bari, Radames in Aida at Teatro Regio di Torino, Ricardo in Un Ballo in Maschera at Oper Köln, Radames in Aida at the Savonlinna Opera Festival in Finland and the title role in Verdi's Otello at Teatro Massimo Bellini di Catania.